senanu/b40/docs/labs/enzymes.md

 ## Part 2: Effect of pH on amylase activity.

 1. Make a dilution of amylase in pH 7.0 buffer that you calculated in the last step above.
 You will need about 1 ml diluted amylase.
 If your dilution is 1:8, then you’ll need 1&mu;l amylase for every 7&mu;l buffer.
 Figure out how to scale this up to 1ml.
-2. **If** you are using saliva, test and record the pH of your saliva (straight saliva, not diluted in a buffer).
 3. Place a few drops of iodine solution in each ‘dimple’ of 2 dimple plates.
 You may want to label the dimples with tape for 30 second intervals (“30s”, “60s”, “90s”, "120s" etc.).
 This can best be done by making a 'map' of the dimple plate on a paper or with chalk on your lab bench.
 4. Place an empty 1.5 ml microcentrifuge tube in a floating holder in your water bath at 37&deg;C.
 5. Add 600 &mu;l buffer (pH 7) to the empty tube in the water bath.